 I had been to Phuket many times in the past, but like most tourists, I’ve always been focused on the beach and white sand life.
 It wasn’t until my latest trip to Phuket, that I finally had the chance to stop by and stay in Old Phuket Town.

 But to tell you the truth, I actually almost didn’t make it to Old Phuket Town again on this trip.
 Old Phuket Town wasn’t even on my original Phuket itinerary.
 It was only when my hotel in Karon Beach canceled my reservation very last minute that I finally looked into shifting my travel plan to Old Phuket Town, at the recommendation of my friend Yi Wei.
 I liked what I read online, so I booked a hotel at Old Phuket Town, and the rest, as they say, was history.

 How many days should I stay in Old Phuket Town?

 Old Phuket Town isn’t a large area.
 You can see most things the town has to offer in 2 days, so I recommend staying at least 2 days here.
 If you’re quick and short on time, even one day is also manageable!

 Again, Old Phuket Town is not a big area and can be explored easily on foot.
 We pretty much walked around everywhere during our stay here.
 The only thing that might deter you from walking is the weather in Phuket, which could get pretty hot.
 But I find that by around 4 pm, the sun isn’t as strong anymore and it’s fine to walk outside.

 What to do at Old Phuket Town

-So please allow me to tell you why I love Old Phuket Town so much in this post!
+So please, allow me to tell you why I loved my stay at Old Phuket Town so much in this post!

 1. Stay at “The Memory at On On” hotel